The Legacy of Louis Vuitton

 From a humble trunk apprentice to a global producer of glorious bags, purses, and assorted accessories, the Louis Vuitton legacy has maintained its heritage and reputation, even as it’s expanded its reach and reimagined itself over the years.
 That’s probably why these precious items only go up in value decade over decade.

 And why does all the history matter?
 Well, at least in part because the very best pieces are pre-owned ones.
 Those vintage trunks?
 Kind of to die for.
 Ditto the many beloved discontinued pieces (re: the Louis Vuitton Berkeley and so many others).
-Not to mention, some of my most favorite (re: the Speedy) are often out of stock new.
+Not to mention, some of my favorites (re: the Speedy) are often out of stock new.
 If you’re in the mood, you can start making your own Louis Vuitton wishlist.